invisibleroads/georegistry/docs/index.rst

 Examples
 --------
+The examples demonstrate usage of the GeoRegistry API as well as hover and click interactivity.

-- `Polymaps example <http://georegistry.org/examples/polymaps>`_ (will not work in Internet Explorer).
-Thanks to Mike Bostock for his `SVG event handling example <https://github.com/simplegeo/polymaps/blob/master/examples/tipsy/tipsy.html>`_.
+- `Click here to see the Polymaps example <http://georegistry.org/examples/polymaps>`_ (will not work in Internet Explorer).
+Thanks to Mike Bostock for hints on `SVG event handling <https://github.com/simplegeo/polymaps/blob/master/examples/tipsy/tipsy.html>`_.

-- `OpenLayers example <http://georegistry.org/examples/openlayers>`_.
+- `Click here to see the OpenLayers example <http://georegistry.org/examples/openlayers>`_.
 Thanks to Andy Doro for figuring out `how to style features <http://docs.openlayers.org/library/feature_styling.html>`_.

 Reference
 ---------